Investor Relations

 Conflicts of Interests

+Conflict of interest can be actual, potential or perceived, reflecting situation where a conflict exists, could arise, or may appear to exist.
 Covered Persons must be sensitive to activities, interests or relationships that interfere with, or which appear to interfere with our interests as a whole.
 These activities, interests or relationships are considered “conflicts of interest”.

 Conflicts of interest arise from financial or other business relationships with the Group’s suppliers or competitors that may impair, or appear to impair, the independence of any judgment a Covered Person may need to make on our behalf.
 They may arise from their personal investing, their outside business activities, their consideration of our business opportunities and dealings with related parties.